|

 Bob Sinclair wrote: |

-Frank Demarco's Cafe
+Frank Demarco's Café

-"I remember Forrest Road in the later-1950s, when I used to go into
+"I remember Forrest Road in the later-1950s, when I used to go into Frank

-Drummond Street and South Bridge.
+Street and South Bridge."

 Cards

-"At the cafe, it
+"At the Café, it

 was a night for cards.
 One old gent used to be in there when we